 There are a few reasons why I decided to make the leap:

-- golang, the language Hugo is written in, is cleaner and more strict, especially compared to Node
+- golang, the language Hugo is written in, is cleaner and stricter, especially compared to Node

 - Hugo offers better code block support and syntax highlighting (it even supports Nginx and systemd)